Reasons Why Transition Swaddles Are Worth the Investment:

 Transition swaddles offer several benefits during a sleep swaddle transition.
 Here are some to consider:

-- Helps your baby sleep through the night: The comfort that the sleeves provide may give your baby a sense of clam and reduce their Moro reflex making it easier for them to sleep.
+- Helps your baby sleep through the night: The comfort that the sleeves provide may give your baby a sense of calm and reduce their Moro reflex making it easier for them to sleep.

 - Aids with the transition to arms out sleep.
 They can also help prevent a startle reflex that can wake them in the middle of the night while still allowing their arms to move freely.
 This enables them to offer the perfect transition to arms-out sleep.